BY OUR PLATFORMS

 Simultaneous assessment of cardiotoxicity and neurotoxicity through the service ZeGlobalTox.

-Transgenic zebrafish larvae expressing red fluorescent protein in the hepatocytes are incubated with the No Observable Effect Concentration (NOEC) of the compound of interest from 96 to 120 hours post fertilization (hpf).
+Wildtype zebrafish larvae are incubated with a previously determinded concentration of the compound of interest from 96 to 120 hours post fertilization (hpf).
 The fluorescent signal is used to measure the hepatic area.
 Specific fat staining is later performed to quantify the lipid content in the yolk and in the liver.

 Evaluation of hepatic morphological and functional parameters at 120 hpf: